-- Cash is designated as held for trading and is measured at fair value through profit and loss ("FVTPL"). - Accounts receivable are classified as "loans and receivables" and are measured at amortized cost.
-At December 31, 2013 the recorded amounts approximate fair value. - Accounts payable and accrued liabilities are classified as "other financial liabilities" and are measured at amortized cost.
-At December 31, 2013, the recorded amounts approximate fair value.
+- Cash is classified as held for trading and is measured at fair value through profit and loss ("FVTPL"). - Accounts receivable are classified as loans and receivables and are measured at amortized cost.
+At December 31, 2014, the recorded amounts approximate fair value. - Accounts payable and accrued liabilities and payable to related parties are classified as other financial liabilities and are measured at amortized cost.
+At December 31, 2014, the recorded amounts approximate fair value.